zlil/Ember-ToDo-Backend/readme.md

 # Ember-ToDo-Backend
-Laravel Backend For ToDo Application
+Simple Laravel Backend For ToDo Application for testing

 ## Prerequisites